dolfin-adjoint/pyadjoint/docs/source/documentation/index.rst

 :py:func:`get_working_tape`.

 Annotation can be temporarily disabled using :py:func:`pause_annotation` and enabled again using :py:func:`continue_annotation`.
-Note that if you call :py:func:`pause_annotation` twice, then :py:func:`continue_annotation` must be called twice to enable annotation.
-Due to this, the recommended annotation control functions are :py:class:`stop_annotating` and :py:func:`no_annotations`.
+It is recommended to use :py:class:`stop_annotating` and :py:func:`no_annotations` for annotation control.
 :py:class:`stop_annotating` is a context manager and should be used as follows

 .. code-block:: python